jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/formula/Formula.rst

 Formula field
 =============

-Formula field allows you to create static box which will show results of calculations where other dynamic fields (and static values) can be used as arguments.
-It can be added to structured and PDF documents.
+This field allows you to create static box which will show results of calculations where other dynamic fields (and static values) can be used as arguments.

+.. hint:: This field can be added to structured and PDF documents.

 Following operations are available for any argument fields in the document: